ajpieroni/chatmedea/README.md

 # [ChatMedea](https://chatmedea.glitch.me/)

 ChatMedea is a project that utilizes a fine-tuned Diablo GPT model based on a parsed dataset of Euripides' Medea.
 The project integrates the Hugging Face API and Transformers tools to enable interactive conversations with the Chat Medea chatbot.
+This project was made during the [Out in Tech Mentorship Program](https://outintech.com/mentorship-program/).

 ## Description